DIY-able/MqttTinyController/README.md

 In MQTT specification, a message can be published to MQTT broker on a Topic with a Retain flag.
 Please do not enable this flag on the client.
 The retain message will cause confusion.
 For mobile phone app "IoT MQTT Panel", uncheck the "Retain" checkbox next to QoS1 settings.

 # Important notes on Client ID
 If you have multiple clients connecting to MQTT broker with the same Client ID, unexpected behavior can happen.
 For example, you configured mobile app "IoT MQTT Panel" with clientID = "MyHomeClient" and PicoW is using the same clientID.
 Mobile app is able to publish the message, but PicoW subscription will fail on message call back.
+Please make sure each device or client have a unique ID.

 # Installation for PicoW
 1. Use Micropython bootloader RPI_PICO_W-20240105-v1.22.1.uf2 or latest version